Difficult Bible Quiz about the Bible Persons.

 c.
 Levi.

-The smallest of the twelve tribes of Israel was Manasseh.
+The smallest of the twelve tribes of Israel was Benjamin.

 -

 a.
-Aaron to slaughter the sheep for the sacrifice of the upcoming Pentecost.
+Aaron was to slaughter the sheep for the upcoming Pentecost sacrifice.

 c.
-Joshua was assigned the task of performing a mass circumcision on the Israelites who had wandered in the desert.
+Joshua was assigned the task of performing a mass circumcision.

 c.
 Joshua had a mass circumcision.